 We receive a lot of applications, and these are our top tips to help your application stand out:

-- Check your spelling – ask someone else to check it, so you can be sure it reads clearly
+- Check your spelling – ask someone else to check it if you can, so you can be sure it reads clearly

 - Answer the questions you’ve been asked, be concise and link it back to the advert and job role